metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 First step is to fork a project:\
 [Forking projects][forking projects]

-Next if needed, you might want to set up your SSH keys (don't actually do it yet):\
+Next if needed, you might want to set up your SSH keys:\
 [Connecting to GitHub with SSH][github ssh]

-The reason why not to set up SSH keys right away is because for PowerShell I made this tutorial:\
+Following optional tutorial may help you setting up git for PowerShell:\
 [PowerShell GPG4Win, SSH, posh-git][tutorial]

 Regarding license and Copyright practices adopted by this project see:\